rreusser/fail-nicely/README.md

 #### `require('fail-nicely')(messageOrError[, options])`

 Appends an overlay to the body element with a short explanation of what happened.
 Usefulf for making quick and ugly demos a little less ugly.
 If the first argument is an `Error`, it will use the error's message.
 If it's a string, that will be the explanation.
+If it's falsey, it will simply be skipped.
 Options are:

 - `bg`: overlay background color (default: `'#333'`)
 - `fg`: overlay foreground (text) color (default: `'#fff'`)